engineblock/engineblock/docs/command_line.md

 ~~~

 This shows you how to run an activity and set the initial parameters for it.
-have special characters in your activity parameters, you may need to use single or double quotes around the affected parameter.
+have special characters in your activity parameters, you may need to use single or double quotes around the affected parameter, as in "parameter2=some value".

 The activity option is, in fact, CLI sugar for scripting.
 It simply creates the script behind the scenes which will run the specified activities till they complete.
+In fact, this script snippet
+is added at the end of the current script buffer, in the order that it appears in the command line.

 __Running a scenario script__

 If you actually do want to control the EB scenario with your own script logic, you can:

 ~~~
-java -jar eb.jar script <scriptfile>
+java -jar eb.jar script <scriptfile> param=value ...
 ~~~

 This starts EngineBlock in script mode.
 In this mode, you provide a script which will control the scenario, starting activities, changing their behavior while they are running, and stopping them as you wish.
 This is called a Scenario Control Script, or simply `control script` for short.

 With this mode, you can build test scenarios which are more sophisticated than a simple activity definition will allow.